Jacaerys in childhood, by Douglas Wheatley, as depicted in The World of Ice & Fire

 Viserys's hand became infected after cutting it on the throne, and it was feared that he might die.
-But he was healed, and on the first day of 127 AC, the king held a feast to celebrate the return of his health.
-Princess Rhaenyra and Queen Alicent were both commanded to attend, with all their children, and made a show of amity and love.
-However, after the king had left the feast, Prince Aemond toasted his three Velaryon cousins, speaking of in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
-Later in the evening, Prince Aegon took offense when Jacaerys asked his wife Helaena for a dance.
-Angry words were exchanged, and the two princes might have come to blows if not for the intervention of the Kingsguard.
+On the first day of 127 AC, the king held a feast to celebrate the return of his health, and Rhaenyra and Alicent made a show of amity and love.
+However, after the king left the feast, Aemond toasted his three Velaryon cousins, speaking in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
+Later in the evening, Aegon took offense when Jacaerys asked his wife, Helaena Targaryen, for a dance, but the Kingsguard prevented them from fighting.

 The Dance of the Dragons

-In 129 AC, King Viserys I Targaryen died in his sleep, and a succession war broke out between the black faction of Queen Rhaenyra Targaryen, claiming the throne on the basis of Viserys's choice, and the green faction of her half-brother King Aegon II Targaryen, claiming the throne as he was Viserys's eldest son.
-At Aegon's first green council in King's Landing after Viserys's death, Ser Criston Cole spoke of several objections to Rhaenyra, including the claim that her eldest son Jacaerys was a bastard, and that they could not allow a bastard to sit the Iron Throne.
+In 129 AC, King Viserys I Targaryen died in his sleep, and a succession war broke out between the blacks of Queen Rhaenyra Targaryen, Viserys's choice of heir, and the greens of her younger half-brother, King Aegon II Targaryen, Viserys's eldest son.
+At Aegon's first green council, Ser Criston Cole objected to Rhaenyra's claim by stating that her heir, Prince Jacaerys, was a bastard.